|Season (1 Apr 2023 - 30 Oct 2023)|

-This is a medium 2-3-hour hike away from the crowds with great views of Bergen and the surrounding area.
+This is a medium hike for about 3 hours, away from the crowds with great views of Bergen and the surrounding area.

 We hike literally on top of Bergen and go off the beaten track through woods, past lakes, and on paths where we can hear the silence.